lammps/lammps/doc/src/pair_meamc.rst

 As an example, the potentials/library.meam file has generic MEAM settings for a variety of elements.
 The potentials/SiC.meam file has specific parameter settings for a Si and C alloy system.
-If your LAMMPS simulation has 4 atoms types and you want the 1st 3 to be Si, and the 4th to be C, you would use the following pair_coeff command:
+If your LAMMPS simulation has 4 atoms types and you want the first 3 to be Si, and the fourth to be C, you would use the following pair_coeff command:

 .. code-block:: LAMMPS

    pair_coeff * * library.meam Si C sic.meam Si Si Si C

-The 1st 2 arguments must be \* \* so as to span all LAMMPS atom types.
+The first 2 arguments must be \* \* so as to span all LAMMPS atom types.
 The first filename is the element library file.
 The list of elements following it extracts lines from the library file and assigns numeric indices to these elements.
 The second filename is the alloy parameter file, which refers to